 Dispersed campsites

 Dispersed campsites are located along most secondary roads and may not be marked.
-You can recognize popular locations by the telltale sign of disturbed areas used as a campsite.
+You can recognize popular locations by the telltale signs of disturbed areas used as a campsite.
 Unfortunately, not all sites are flat.

 You can camp in BLM areas for 14 days before moving at least 25 miles to another spot.
 This is to minimize damage to sensitive areas due to prolonged human impact.